MicrosoftDocs/learn/learn-pr/azure/improve-azure-netapp-files-performance-of-your-eda/hpc-applications-by-using-best-practices/includes/1-introduction.md

 ## What will we be doing?

-In this module, we will introduce overall performance suggestions regarding reference architecture, client VMs and network.
+In this module, we'll introduce overall performance suggestions regarding reference architecture, client VMs and network.

-We will then list and discuss several performance tips including mounting options and client VM configurations.
+We'll then list and discuss several performance tips including mounting options and client VM configurations.

-And we will then examine the benchmarking results to verify the performance tips we discussed.
+And we'll then examine the benchmarking results to verify the performance tips we discussed.

 ## Learning objectives

 By the end of this module, you'll be able to:

-- List the best practices which would be able to improve Azure NetApp Files performance.
+- List the best practices that would be able to improve Azure NetApp Files performance.
 - Describe the performance impact of the best practices on FIO and EDA Benchmarking suite.

 ## Prerequisites

-- Learner should understand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool and Volumes.
+- Learner should understand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool, and Volumes.
 - Ability to set up Azure NetApp Files and create a Volume.
 - Ability to mount the Azure NetApp Files Volume from a Virtual Machine.